NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 stick is at neutral.
 Ideally, you'll you see crisp responsive movement as you move the pitch stick.
 It should also me symmetric -- moving the stick forward should have the opposite effect as moving it backwards.

+Again, you can use the trimming mechanism to demonstrate stable operation across throttle values.

 ### Tuning Resources